Little-Mage/ShogiGUI-piece-sets/README.md

 The Rook and Bishop from some sets were edited slightly by me but taken from the Lichess Github.

-The bona pngs were made by Shogiban.
+The bona PNGs were made by Shogiban.